aaronhff8/plastic-joplin-theme/README.md

 The settings that I haven't explicitly stated, assume that I use the default value.

 ## Anything extra
 Just in case there's anything else I need to add to this.
 Essentially, I hope you enjoy it and you have no issues installing and getting it running.
+Oh and a quick thankyou to [mattsbennet](https://github.com/mattsbennett/joplin-Nord2) for his sample.md file for the screenshot.